 - To report an issue with closed captioning, please do the following:

-- To report an issue with closed captioning, such as closed captioning suddenly stopping or becoming garbled during a captioned program or general questions about closed-captioning requirements for TV programming, please contact Jonathan Edmonds, Interim Director, Network Center.
+- To report an issue with closed captioning, such as closed captioning suddenly stopping or becoming garbled during a captioned program or general questions about closed-captioning requirements for TV programming, please contact Jonathan Edmonds, Director, Network Center.
 He can be reached by phone at 503.293.4010; by e-mail using our contact form; by fax at 503.293.4877; or by mail at Oregon Public Broadcasting, 7140 SW Macadam Avenue, Portland, OR 97219.

 - Note: Phone assistance is available 24 hours/day, 7 days/week.
 Contacts by e-mail (include "Closed Captioning" in the subject line of your e-mail), fax or mail will be responded to 8am to 5pm, Monday through Friday, excluding holidays.